nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 4.3.1 Listing all applications : `list`

-Shows a list of all internship applications, in the order of when they are added.
+Shows you a list of all your internship applications, in the order of when they are added.
 Application entries that are added more recently will be shown on top.

 Format: `list`